 Colectivos – Traveling by colectivos from Playa del Carmen to Tulum

-Colectivos are mini vans that transport small group of people from one place to another.
-(Also called collectivos).
+Colectivos are minivans that transport a small group of people from one place to another.
+(Also called colectivos).
 They are the cheapest mode of transportation in Mexico.

 You will have to flag a colectivo, pay the fare once you disembark the vehicle.
 Payment is taken in cash and pesos are preferred.

 You can also use colectivos to drop you closer to the Tulum Ruins – you just have to ask and pay attention to the stop call-outs.

 Colectivos are safe.
 However, you can’t book them online.
 They are local means of travel as well and Mexicans use it to get home and to work.
 You will find colectivos to make frequent stops to let people in.